 9. Price for availability and accessibility

-As a coach, you are a help-at-hand guide for your clients.
+As a life coach, you are a help-at-hand guide for your clients.
 As such, your availability and accessibility are valued very highly by them.
 Your presence between sessions to clear doubts of clients, helping them negotiate challenges, has a worth of their own.
-This worth should be translated to monetary value while you are setting the price of your coaching package.
+This worth should be translated to monetary value while you are setting the price of your life coaching packages.
 Your clients are very likely to not mind paying those extra bucks for an added edge.

 10. Tiered package approach

 You can’t bundle your services to everyone.
-Just like any other services, coaching packages are best offered in a tiered manner.
+Just like any other services, life coaching packages are best offered in a tiered manner.
 This ensures your services can be availed by any section of your clients based on their requirements.
 Sample this: A tier-1 package that’s short term and low-cost; a medium-term tier-2 package can be the most successful one; and a low-demand but premium-priced tier-3 package that’s more long-term in nature.
 Rest assured; you will find clients for all categories.

 Basic pricing strategies